 Charity Fort '12

-Charity Fort is passionate about the development of urban areas.
+Charity is passionate about the development of urban areas.
 Born and raised in Detroit, Michigan, Charity has long sought out opportunities to foster economic growth and community development in urban spaces.

 Charity is known for her desire to understand economic undercurrents and is currently applying her knowledge and curiosity as an Associate at Mayer Brown LLP, where she has chosen to join the Financial Services Regulatory and Enforcement (FSRE) practice.
 Her work with FSRE extends to drafting agreements for multi-million dollar corporate and financial transactions for various financial institutions.
 She also volunteers on a regular basis with various non-profits to provide urban development and immigration pro bono services to a variety of clients in the city of Chicago.